5H1N0B11/flightgear-mirage2000/Mirage-2000/Docs/manual_rst/displays.rst

 The map page is a temporary replacement for a real implementation in the VTB.
 Using the lower right toggle you can zoom and and out of the map.

-The map is based `OpenStreetMap <https://osm.org>`_ and shows only the position of one's own aircraft in the middle.
+The map is based `OpenStreetMap⇗ <https://osm.org>`_ and shows only the position of one's own aircraft in the middle.

 Depending on the network connection it might take a while for parts of the map (tiles) to load.
 Once loaded the tiles get cached and should therefore be available further on.